-Bare business owners; it can also be a sore spot, a source of pride for parents who are business owners; it can also be a sore spot, a source of destructive politics for everyone involved.
+Bringing offspring into the family business can be a source of pride for parents who are business owners; it can also be a sore spot, a source of destructive politics for everyone involved.
 Employees may automatically question a young family member's talent or commitment to the business.
 Senior managers may worry about the security of their jobs as the person rises in rank at the company.
 "They may feel their own chances for advancement are now limited, or they may be worried about being caught in the middle of family conflicts, such as, getting one set of directions from the older generation and another set from the younger one," explains Jeff Wolfson, an attorney who specializes in family business at the Boston law firm of Goulston and Storrs.